jfgmesquita/C-Lang/Word Count/README.md

 # Word Count Program

 This program counts the number of lines, words and characters in a given file.
-The source code is in the file `wc.c`.

 ## Files

-- `wc.c`: The source code for the word count program.
+- `wc.c`: The source code for the Word Count program.
 - `Makefile`: The Makefile to compile and clean the program.

 ## Compilation